-She currently serves on the executive board of European Association for Research in Industrial Economics Society (EARIE) and has served on the panel for EARIE and the European Economics Association meetings many times.
+She is currently a member of the Economic Advisory Group on Competition Policy (EAGCP) at the European Commission (2020-2023), an executive board member of European Association for Research in Industrial Economics Society (EARIE), and has served on the panel for EARIE and the European Economics Association meetings many times.
 She was the EARIE Scientific Program Chair in 2015.
-She is also a co-editor at the International Journal of Industrial Organization and on the Editoral Panel of Economic Policy.
+She is also a co-editor at the International Journal of Industrial Organization and was on the Editorial Panel of Economic Policy.

 Her research focuses on using game-theoretic modeling with empirical analysis to examine policy issues in industrial organization and applied health.
 Her research covers a wide range of topics including individual-decision making under limited information and the implications for firms’ decisions and market power; and the antitrust implications of research collaboration or advertising expenditures; the analysis of decisions concerning long-term care for the elderly; and how individuals make risky decisions concerning their health, drug use, or eating behaviors.